raclettejs/raclette-docs/docs/examples/recipes/creatingMyDataOnTheServer.md

-# Reading Data from the Server
+# Writing Data to the Server

 **Estimated Time:** 10min
 **Difficulty:** Easy